canonical/certification-docs/Coverage_Guide-16.04.rst

     functionality.

     * By default, 64-bit Ubuntu is used.
 32-bit Ubuntu is used only on processors that are 32-bit.
+32-bit Ubuntu is *not* tested on 64-bit processors.

   * A general stress test is performed to verify that the system can handle a sustained high load for a period of time.
-This utilizes the test tool "stress" available in the Universe repositories.
+This utilizes the test tool "stress-ng" available in the Universe repositories.

 * Memory: